krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/oas_changes_reference.md

 **List of change made to the OpenAPI Specification (OAS)**:
 - The schema for the request body of the `create` operation has been modified to include additional fields not documented in the original OpenAPI Specification (OAS) but required for a successful operation (`configuration.repository` and `configuration.path`).
 - Note: Build Definitions APIs are used, via a plugin, in order to perform `update` and `delete` operations which are not available for Pipelines.
 Build Definitions use version 7.2-preview.7.
+- Commented out `name` field in the `BuildRepository` schema to allow only setting the `id` field when specifying the repository of a Pipeline.
+- Commented out the `oauth2` security scheme since it not supported by OASGen Provider and Rest Dynamic Controller while authentication is handled at the root level of the file and with basic auth scheme.
+- Commented out `x-ms-*` items as they are specific to Microsoft internal tooling.
+- Commented out the `components.parameters` section at root level as it just to inform about api versions.

 ## `PipelinePermission`